 The European Asparagus Museum is a three-story building that has several exhibits dedicated to the royal vegetable.

 The day celebrates the reinstatement of the Augsburg Declaration of Religious Freedom, which granted the people of Augsburg the right to practice any faith.
 The world can always do with more days promoting tolerance.

 There's a peace prize for the taking

 Every three years, the Augsburg Peace Prize is awarded to individuals who stand out for their efforts in interfaith dialogue.
 The prize has been awarded since 1985.
 Mikhail Gorbachev is a former winner.

 There's a special church service on the day, which signifies modern Christianity's tolerance towards other faiths.
+Both Catholic and Lutheran churches in the area participate.
 Such religious harmony in the region was inconceivable about a century or two ago.